 The following section will give examples of how to do it using MySQL CLI.
-Check this out to know about the advantages of coding.
+Check this out to learn about the advantages of coding.

 Method 1: Compare Two Tables Using the MySQL Command Line Interface

 Using MySQL CLI offers a lightweight interface for running MySQL queries.
 Let’s have some examples to find matched and unmatched records.
-Increase your MySQL command with free mouse mover software.
+Increase your MySQL command with free mouse clicker software.